 The Public Guardian and Trustee charges a fee of $382.00 plus HST of $49.66 for processing an application for statutory guardianship, under the authority of s.8 of the Public Guardian and Trustee Act.

 This article is a “heads up” for those parents out there who might have had the same assumptions I had about Power of Attorney.
 I will be writing more about this topic as I learn about it.
 I suspect I might even bend the ear of a few of my Financial Blogging associates.

-If you have set up an RDSP for your loved one, this guardianship is very important.
+This guardianship is very important if you have set up an RDSP for your loved one.
 Guardianship is an important topic to keep in mind.
 How will your loved one cope as an Adult financially?

 - “Guardian of Property” website from the Ministry of the Attorney General of Ontario.